git/git.github.io/rev_news/draft/edition-2.md

 ### Events

-* [Git Merge 2015](http://git-merge.com/), The Conference for the Git Community, will take place on April 8th & 9th in Paris, France, thanks to GitHub and the sponsors.
-If you are a Git developer and need travel or other assistance to go there, please contact Peff, aka Jeff King &lt;<peff@peff.net>&gt;.
+* [Git Merge 2015](http://git-merge.com/), The Conference for the Git Community, took place on April 8th & 9th in Paris, France.
+The following resources emerged from the event:
+  * TODO: Link to YouTube videos of recorded talks?

 ### Releases